 The past decade has proved Justice Ginsburg right.
 We’ve seen early voting days cut, thousands of polling places closed, millions purged from the voter rolls, and long lines to vote stretching around the block in an intentional effort to stop Black and brown Americans from exercising their right to vote.
 This year has been even worse.
 According to the Brennan Center for Justice, more than 400 restrictive voting bills have been introduced across 49 states in 2021 alone.

 The way forward is simple: We need to pass the John Lewis Voting Rights Advancement Act into law.

-Much like the original Voting Rights Act, the new John R. Lewis Voting Rights Act is designed to stop racist voter suppression by putting a check on states with a history of discrimination and disenfranchisement before they can enact changes to voting processes.
-The legislation would once again give the Department of Justice the power to stop states from indiscriminately purging voters, closing polling places in predominantly Black and Brown neighborhoods, implementing stringent voter ID laws with a discriminatory impact, or creating new political districts that dilute the voting power of people of color.
+Much like the original Voting Rights Act, the new Voting Rights Advancement Act is designed to stop racist voter suppression by putting a check on states with a history of discrimination and disenfranchisement before they can enact changes to voting processes.
+The legislation would once again give the Department of Justice the power to stop states from indiscriminately purging voters, closing polling places in predominantly Black and brown neighborhoods, implementing stringent voter ID laws with a discriminatory impact, or creating new political districts that dilute the voting power of people of color.
 It would not only stop discriminatory voter suppression before it happens, it would also create a stronger legal framework to reverse racist laws that suppress the vote if they have already been enacted.